MOTS-c

 Terminology

 - MDP: Mitochondrial-derived peptide.
-Family of small peptides encoded in the mitochondrial genome.
-Includes MOTS-c, humanin, and SHLP 1-6.
+A small peptide encoded by the mitochondrial genome.
+The family includes MOTS-c, humanin, and SHLP 1-6.

-- Humanin: 24-amino-acid MDP encoded in 16S rRNA region.
-Anti-apoptotic and neuroprotective.
-First MDP discovered (2001).
+- Humanin: A 24-amino-acid MDP encoded in the 16S rRNA region, generally discussed for anti-apoptotic and neuroprotective signaling.

-- SHLP: Small humanin-like peptides 1 through 6.
-Family of 26-amino-acid MDPs with varied metabolic and neuroprotective effects.
+- SHLP: Small humanin-like peptide.
+A family of short mitochondrial-derived peptides with varied metabolic and stress-response effects.

 - AMPK: AMP-activated protein kinase.
-Central cellular energy sensor.
-Activated by low ATP, AICAR, metformin, exercise, and (indirectly) MOTS-c.
+A cellular energy sensor activated by low energy availability, exercise, metformin, AICAR, and MOTS-c pathway signaling.

 Dosing & Protocols